Broil King Vs Weber: Which Grill is Worth Your Money?

 Weber is the most popular gas grill brand and has been around since the early 1950s.

-Since then, Weber has expanded from simple grills to a vast range of grilling equipment, including a foray into electric pellet grills with the SmokeFire, cookbooks, sauces, and even opened a range of their own restaurants.
+Since then, Weber has expanded from simple grills to a vast range of grilling equipment.
+This includes a foray into electric pellet grills with the SmokeFire, cookbooks, sauces, and even a range of their own restaurants.

 Broil King

-If Weber is the established grilling champion, then Broil King is the feisty newcomer to make a name for themselves.
-Founded in 1986, one of Broil King’s central tenets is that they make all their grills in Canada and the United States using local workers and local materials.
+If Weber is the established grilling champion, then Broil King is the feisty newcomer making a name for themselves.
+Founded in 1986, one of Broil King’s central tenets is making all their grills in Canada and the United States using local workers and materials.

-In 1999, the Broil King brand was purchased by Cadco, a large manufacturer of high-quality food service equipment, which allowed them to expand their range of grills.
+In 1999, Cadco, a large manufacturer of high-quality food service equipment, purchased the Broil King brand, which allowed them to expand their grill range.

 The Grills

-Both Broil King and Weber have a massive range of products, so, to make things as even as possible, we’ve chosen two comparatively similar grills.
-In the Weber corner is the Genesis E-435, while the Sovereign XLS 90 will be representing Broil King.
+Both Broil King and Weber have a massive range of products.
+So, to make things as even as possible, we’ve chosen two comparatively similar grills.
+In the Weber corner is the Genesis E-435, while the Baron S 490 PRO represents Broil King.

 Weber Genesis Review

-The Weber Genesis E-435 was upgraded in 2022 and comes with many improvements that make it an all-in-one outdoor kitchen.
-You get excellent heat distribution, and minimal flare-ups.
+The Weber Genesis was upgraded in 2022 and has many improvements, making it an all-in-one outdoor kitchen.
+You get excellent heat distribution and minimal flare-ups.

-We have reviewed the slightly higher spec Genesis SPX-435 Smart Gas Grill if you want to learn more about the new Genesis range.
+We have reviewed the Genesis SPX-435 Smart Gas Grill if you want to learn more about the new Genesis range.

-Broil King Sovereign XLS 90 Propane Gas Grill
+Broil King Baron S 490 PRO Propane Gas Grill

-Broil King grills have a reputation for being reliable and well made, and the Sovereign XLS 90 is no different.
+Broil King grills are known for being reliable and well-made, and the Baron S 490 PRO is no different.
 The cooking grids on this model are an excellent example of this.
-Made of heavy gauge 9mm stainless steel, they are hugely durable, provide superior heat retention, and come with a 5-year warranty.
+Made of heavy gauge 8mm stainless steel, they are hugely durable and provide superior heat retention.

 Burners/BTU output

-The Weber Genesis uses four high-performance stainless burners on its primary cooking surface that produce a combined 48,000 BTUs of power.
+The Weber Genesis uses four high-performance stainless steel burners on its primary cooking surface that produce 48,000 BTUs of power combined.
 It also has a shelf-mounted side burner that puts out 12,000 BTUs and a 12,000 BTU searing station.
+This comes to 72,000 BTUs in total.

 Broil King vs Weber grill burners

-While BTUs aren’t everything, the dual tube design on the Sovereign, coupled with the high output of these burners, produces a well-distributed and consistently high heat.
+While BTUs aren’t everything, the Broil King’s dual tube design, coupled with the high output of these burners, produces a well-distributed and consistently high heat.
+You can also upgrade to a 5-burner for just $200 more.

 Warranty

-Both Weber and Broil King trade on their grills’ reliability, so it isn’t surprising that both models come with a pretty comprehensive warranty.
+Both Weber and Broil King trade on their grills’s reliability.
+So it isn’t surprising that both models have a pretty comprehensive warranty.

-The Genesis E-435 comes with Weber’s standard ten-year warranty against defects in materials and workmanship, excluding wear and tear.
+The Genesis E-435 includes Weber’s standard ten-year warranty against defects in materials and workmanship, excluding wear and tear.

-Broil King offers a slightly more granular and less encompassing warranty, including a limited lifetime (ten-year) warranty on the cook box and burners.
-There’s also a five-year warranty on the stainless steel Flav-R-Wave cooking system and stainless steel grates, and a two-year warranty on all remaining parts and the paint.
+Broil King offers a slightly more granular and less encompassing warranty.
+There’s a ten-year warranty on the cook box, three years on the burners, and a two-year warranty on all remaining parts and the paint.

-While the Broil King guarantee is pretty comprehensive and is pretty standard for a high-end grill, you just can’t beat Weber’s full ten-year warranty on all the individual components of their gas grills.
+While the Broil King guarantee is pretty comprehensive and standard for a high-end grill, you just can’t beat Weber’s full ten-year warranty on all the individual components of their gas grills.

 Cooking surface